juju/hammer-time/README.md

 Setup
 -----
 Setup is currently ugly.
-You need to manually
+You need to manually:

 1. Install a virtualenv
 2. Get juju-ci-tools (lp:juju-ci-tools)
 3. Use "bin/pip $JUJU_CI_TOOLS_PATH" to install it.